 The living room clock chimed 8:30.
-The house sank into deathly silence, interrupted by Maana’s sobs.
-Minutes went by and Naina sat bewildered and disconcerted with Maana in her laps.
+The house sank into deathly silence, interrupted by Maana's sobs.
+Minutes went by, and Naina sat bewildered and disconcerted with Maana in her lap.

 "Pallavi----did you have any idea?"
 She spoke accusingly.

-“Prank?
-Pallavi, 65 boys have no right to play prank with my daughter.
-No one does that, not even a single boy has the right to do with Maana or any girl.
-Today’s prank if let unleashed can become tomorrow horror for a girl’s life.”
+"Prank?
+Pallavi, 65 boys have no right to play pranks with my daughter.
+No one does that; not even a single boy has the right to do with Maana or any girl.
+Today's prank, if let unleashed, can become tomorrow's horror for a girl's life."

-“Pallavi,” Naina sprang towards her like a tigress and bellowed “You talk to Prateek today, right now or else I am coming to school tomorrow.
-It’s not only my job to save my daughter, it is your job to teach your son too.
-And if your son learns his lesson well, I would not need this pepper spray.”
+"Pallavi," Naina sprang towards her like a tigress and bellowed, "You talk to Prateek today, right now, or else I am coming to school tomorrow.
+It's not only my job to save my daughter; it is also your job to teach your son.
+And if your son learns his lesson well, I would not need this pepper spray."

 Pallavi fidgeted in her chair, embarrassed.
-Her eyes wavered everywhere but meet Naina’s.
-She gave one look at Maana and rose, “I will call you up.
-Let me go.”
+She gave one look at Maana and rose, "I will call you.
+Let me go."

 Naina sat motionless, holding on to her child and her fear.
-So much happened and she didn’t have an inkling.
+So much happened, and she didn't have an inkling.
 When did it happen?
 How and why?
-Questions bombarded in her mind as she carried the exhausted fragile body to bed.
+Questions bombarded her mind as she carried the exhausted, fragile body to bed.
 She made her drink water and covered her daughter with a light blanket.

-“I will get some warm milk Maana.
-You don’t worry.
+"I will get some warm milk Maana.
+Don't worry.
 Everything will be alright.
 I am so sorry for all this.
-You s-h-o-u-l-d h-a-v-e,” Naina stammered, caressing her daughter’s face.
-Few minutes later, Naina got her warm milk with turmeric.
-“Take rest Maana.
+You s-h-o-u-l-d h-a-v-e," Naina stammered, caressing her daughter's face.
+A few minutes later, Naina got her warm milk with turmeric.
+"Take rest, Maana.
 I love you, remember that.
 Everything will be alright.
-I promise.”
+I promise."

 As Maana drifted to sleep, Naina switched off the tube light.
 Standing at the threshold of the room, she wondered at the infirmity which consumed her daughter.
-A girl, a woman either says YES or says YES.
-A NO only brings retribution- acid, violence, rape and death; as if that NO was a criminal offence.
+A girl, a woman, either says YES or says YES.
+A NO only brings retribution- acid, violence, rape, and death; as if that NO was a criminal offense.
 Was it?
 Who gave this demigod status to boys, to men?
-Isn’t there a woman behind every boy, every man; born from her womb, raised by her?
+Isn't there a woman behind every boy, every man, born from her womb, raised by her?
 Then where did the malevolence develop in them to trample over her, encroach upon and violate her sanctity?
 Such cruel indulgence?
-She recalled reading about rape of a 3-year-old and a young CBSE student two days back.
+She recalled reading about the rape of a 3-year-old and a young CBSE student two days back.
 The helplessness of the situation distressed her.
 How paralyzed, debilitated one stood in front of this brutal reality?
-How and why did Prateek and the 64 other boys think that Maana can’t say NO?
-“Tomorrow I need an answer from 65 boys and I will get one.
-Manna deserves to live…I will let her live, the boys will have to let her have her peace,” she resolved looking at the family portrait hung on the wall.
+How and why did Prateek and the 64 other boys think that Maana can't say NO?
+"Tomorrow, I need an answer from 65 boys, and I will get one.
+Manna deserves to live…I will let her live; the boys will have to let her have her peace," she resolved looking at the family portrait hung on the wall.
 Closing the door, she headed for the kitchen, dropping the pepper spray in the trash can.

 Only if the boys, the men-----RESPECTED WOMEN.